shadadu/hackathon_space_effector/README.md

 2. MoveIt: https://moveit.picknik.ai/main/index.html

 # Platform
-Currently development is on a Apple Silicon for our research and benchmarking.
+Currently development is on a Apple Silicon with Docker containerization for our research and benchmarking.
 Better performance (and possibly less boilerplate) would be achieved with Linux
 Ubuntu since Astrobee and MoveIt are all ubuntu-native.

 # Running the services